Medical Assistant Program

 The Medical Assistant program at Columbia Basin College (CBC) prepares students to work within a medical office with valuable skills in office administration as well as clinical and patient care skills.
 Medical Assistants are commonly employed in outpatient physician offices, clinics, health maintenance organizations and hospitals.
 The program consists of three quarters of coursework followed by a 198-hour unpaid externship with a local employer.

-The Medical Assisting program at Columbia Basin College has a job placement rate of 96.77% (2018).
+The Medical Assisting program at Columbia Basin College has a student retention rate of 94.12% (2018).

 This program has a mandatory Medical Assistant information session requirement.
 Questions will be answered by an Advisor/Counselor or a program representative.
 Anyone interested in a CBC School of Health Sciences program should attend.
 These sessions are free and open to the public.
 Students, friends and family members are welcome and encouraged to attend.

 Both CBC and the Medical Assistant program are independently accredited.
 CBC is accredited

 through the premier regional accrediting body, Northwest Commission on Colleges and